 A Fog Robotics architecture that uses the resources on the Cloud and the Edge of the network to meet lower latency requirements, while preserving the privacy and security of the data.

 Surface decluttering by simulation to reality transfer with HSR: Non-private (public) synthetic images of cluttered floors using 3D meshes of household and machine shop objects (shown on left) are used for large-scale training of deep models on the Cloud.
-The trained deep models are subsequently adapted to the real objects (shown on right) by learning feature invariant representations at the Edge within a secured network.
+The trained deep models are subsequently adapted to the real objects (shown on right) by learning feature invariant representations with an adversarial discriminator at the Edge within a secured network.

 4. Networked Execution Environments via Docker

-5. Surface Decluttering Videos and Results
+5. Videos and Results

 - Using models trained on Cloud with non-private synthetic data and models adapted on Edge with private real data gives better performance than models trained only on Cloud with synthetic data or Edge with real data